 Cavities can be a dental health problem no matter how old you are.
 If left untreated, cavities can reach to the root of the tooth and turn into a major oral health problem.
 Preventative dental care is your best defense against cavities.

-If you still have questions about the different types of dental fillings, please contact us.
-Let us help you care for your teeth and gums.
-To book a dental appointment, please call the Country Dental clinic nearest you:
+If you still have questions about the different types of dental fillings, please contact us or book a dental appointment.